 To understand the Indoril we must understand Tribunate law, which is divided into two broad categories – the Laws Determined and the Laws Ordained.
 Ordained laws are the laws which can be broken, and which it is our moral responsibility not to break; it is the role of the Temple (and the ordinators, which literally means “those who ordain”) to guide us in these laws and to punish those who violate them.
 Determined laws are those laws which we cannot break, those which, by the will of the Tribunal, just are.
 These mean things like the laws of nature but also things like social hierarchies and precedences that we think can be changed, but in the Indoril worldview are inviolable.
 Things like slavery.

-The Indoril are therefore all about the maintenance of law and order.
+The Indoril are therefore all about governance of society and the maintenance of law and order.
 They are a society of regulators.
 It is also a house in which actions are highly ritualized.
-Deviations from determined law are rigorously corrected and denied as incoherent.
+Deviations from the Laws Determined are rigorously corrected and denied as incoherent.
 For example: the route along a pilgrimage requires crossing a particular bridge.
 The bridge has collapsed.
 Pilgrims continue to cross it – those who can levitate do, those who can't die.
 Maybe that's extreme, but that's the idea: determined law cannot be wrong, its a contradiction in terms.
 That said, there is a great deal of interpretation in understanding what determined law actually dictates, especially now that the Tribunal do not make appearances in public.

 Many of the houses of Morrowind are organized in a manner which is not egalitarian but is at least a certain kind of corporatism.
 The House is the society, it has all of its organs, from the farmers and laborers to the house-guards, the councillors, the wealthy merchants, the vast landowner.
 For the Indoril, this is not so.
 Indeed, their order is universal – in their minds it does not only extend over the people of the lands they directly control, but over every other house as well.
 But that does not make those who labor in their fields or craft their materials their kin even in the most distant sense that some of the other houses will abide.
 The Indoril are a class above all others, they have been given the sole task of governing.

 The Indoril do not live among the people they rule.
-They live in their castle-estates, dispersed throughout the wilderness of their lands or in the great city of the Mourning Hold.
-The towns that dot their lands have no Indoril save the House Guards who ensure order; these towns are for the peasants and other commoners who do not have kinship to the Tribunal.
-Thus, there are essentially three classes of settlement in the Indoril territories: towns filled with non-House-affiliated Dunmer; castle-estates which belong to Indoril lords; and Almalexia, their great metropolitan capital and holy city.
+They live in their chapel-strongholds, dispersed throughout the wilderness of their lands or in the great city of the Mourning Hold.
+The humble Velothi towns that dot their lands have no Indoril save the House Guards who ensure order; these towns are for the peasants and other commoners who do not have kinship to the Tribunal.
+Thus, there are essentially three classes of settlement in the Indoril territories: towns filled with non-House-affiliated Dunmer; chapels which belong to Indoril lords; and Almalexia, their great metropolitan capital and holy city.

 History of House Indoril

-Shortly after the Proclamation of the Tribunal, a particularly zealous and devout group, many of whom had previously been the handservants, secondary advisors, and shield-companions of the Tribunes in Their mortal history, set about proselytizing the newly ashened Dunmer and setting the order of Morrowind to right.
-This group included figures like Olms, Delyn, and Llothis.
+Shortly after the Proclamation of the Tribunal, a particularly zealous and devout group, many of whom had previously been the hand-servants, secondary advisors, and shield-companions of the Tribunes in Their mortal history, set about proselytizing the newly ashened Dunmer and setting the order of Morrowind to right.
+Notable figures among them included Olms, Delyn, and Llothis.
 This group, which included most of the cousins of Nerevar, would become the House Indoril.
-They regarded their actions as the continuity of the Second Council in keeping the laws of Morrowind; they regard Indoril Nerevar as the first leader of their house.
+They regarded their actions as continuing the goals of the Second Council in keeping the laws of Morrowind, and regard Indoril Nerevar as the first leader of their house.

 This house came to dominate Morrowind by virtue of controlling the Temple and regulating the law.
 The Telvanni abandoned the rest of Dunmer society, and the Dres operated in stubborn heterodoxy on the Deshaan, so both of those houses were largely outside of the Indoril sphere.
 But in the rest of Morrowind, the Redoran guarded the border and the Hlaalu mediated Morrowind's relationship with outlanders, but the Indoril ruled.

-As the present day approaches, the Indoril now face the biggest challenges they have faced in their history.
+As the present day approaches, the Indoril must confront the biggest challenges they have faced in their history.
 A third of their holy capital is now occupied by outlanders, with the presence of an Empire-backed King threatening to finally dismantle Indoril hegemony in Morrowind.
 To the west and south, the Hlaalu, emboldened from their gains post-Armistice and adopting an expansionist policy, have begun to gobble up the remaining Indoril territories around the Thirr River, a major trade route.
-In these outlying areas, local Velothi have begun to show less reverence to Indoril customs, as they risk being absorbed into Hlaalu society.
+The Velothi in these outlying areas have begun to show less reverence to Indoril customs as they become ever more tempted by Hlaalu opportunity.
 The crisis is now at a breaking point, as the Grand Ascendant of House Indoril is on his last legs, and has not been seen outside of his cloister in months.
 The unitary theology of the House for the first time faces challenges both from within, and without.
 Tough times face Morrowind’s House of rulers, as sweeping upheavals threaten to destabilize the very foundations of Morrowind’s society.

 On the Laws Determined, Ordained, and Indoril Governance

 House Indoril is a society of regulators, and their doctrine and system of governance largely derives from the interpretation of Tribunal law.
 There are two facets to Indoril interpretation of Tribunate law, the Laws Determined and the Laws Ordained.
-The Laws Determined contains all laws that cannot be broken, and which by the will of the Tribunal, just are.
-Examples of this are things like the laws of nature, or social hiearchies that are rigid and inviolable.
+The Laws Determined contain all laws that cannot be broken, and which by the will of the Tribunal, just are.
+Examples of this are things include the laws of nature, or social hierarchies that are rigid and inviolable.
 The Laws Ordained however, can be broken, and it is one’s moral duty not to break them, lest they be punished.